kevinwangsk/SONiC/doc/pmon-design.md

 We have multi pmon daemons for different peripheral devices, like xcvrd for transceivers, ledd for front panel LEDs, etc. Later on we may add more for PSU, fan.

-But not all the platfrom can support all of these daemons due to hardware limitation, in some case some platform may need some special daemons which are not a common.
+But not all the platfrom can support all of these daemons due to various reasons, in some case some platform may need some special daemons which are not common.

 Thus if we only load the common pmon daemons in all the platfrom without any determination, may encounter into some errors.
 To avoid this, pmon need a capability to load the daemons dynamically based on specific platfrom.

-The starting of the daemons inside pmon is controlled by supervisord, to dynamically control the starting of daemons, an approach is to manipulate supervisord.

-For now pmon superviosrd have a default configuration file which applied to all the platforms by default.
+The starting of the daemons inside pmon is controlled by supervisord, to have dynamically control on it, an approach is to manipulate supervisord.
+For now pmon superviosrd have a common configuration file which applied to all the platforms by default.

-To let vedors have different set of daemons loaded on their platform, can add a customized pmon daemon configuration file in the platform folder, make the start script "start.sh" to parse it, and then load the daemons conditionally.
+We can add a customized pmon daemon configuration file in the platform folder, make the enhance start script "start.sh" with a parser for this configuration file, and load the daemons conditionally according to the parse result.

-## 5. Move hw-management from host to pmon
+## 5. Move hardware management functions from host to pmon

-To make the pmon as the only point that can access devices, we want to move the hw-mgmt from host to pmon container.
+The motivation of this change is to make the pmon as the only point that can access peripheral devices, means sysfs can only be accessed from pmon, not from any other place(host, or other containers).

+Different vendors have different practice in terms of hardware management package impelementing, compiling, installing.
+Some vendors have independent packages, some provide source files and need build it out. each vendors have to find out how to move theirs hw-mgmt compiling and installing to the pmon

-Lots of items need to be find out before we know the feasibility, see the open questions 1a, 1b, 1c.
+Before hardware management can successfully run inside pmon, some common items for all vendors need to be find out, see open questions 1a, 1b, 1c.

 ## 6. Open Questions
 - 1.)
 For move hw-management from host to pmon
-  - a.) hw-mgmt package prerequisites? if move it to pmon, need to install all the required packages to pmon.
+  - a.) hw-mgmt package prerequisites? if there is, need to address all of them in pmon.
-  - b.) need to sort out the start chain, if we move hw-mgmt to pmon, means each time we reload config hw-mgmt will restart with pmon, some other tasks in other container may have dependncy on it, need more controll on the starting sequence?
+  - b.) need to sort out the start chain, if we move hw-mgmt to pmon, means each time when we reload config hw-mgmt will restart with pmon, is ther some other tasks in other container have dependncy on it?
+If yes, need more controll on the starting sequence?
-  - c.) other vendors? the way to manage devices are various on different platforms.
 - 2.)
-For the daemon to response the setting request, need support SNMP set and then daemon maybe need to listen to the DB change which come from SNMP.
+For the daemon to response the setting request, do we need support SNMP set?
+For the current way to set devices, like set sfp low power mode, it was triggered by the CLI to call plugins to access hw directly, do we want to triggered from DB(daemons listen to DB changed and response) or the set still directly to platform API and bypass the daemon?
+- 3.) mlnx platform hardware have watchdog support but lack of driver/fw support?